HannanJaved/HannanJaved/README.md

 - I played U-19 and U-16 Cricket for the Kuwait National Team.
 - I have been an international student mentor at OvGU, Magdeburg, for over three years.
-- I enjoy collaborating and exchanging ideas in AI, always open to new research conversations.

 ---